NSLS-II/lightsource2-recipes/README.md

 # nsls2-recipes
 The recipes that are needed at nsls2 but are not on `conda-forge` yet.

+## Mirroring channels `scripts/mirror.py`
+This script is used to mirror packages from one owner to another.
+There are a number of command line arguments that can be used for full granular control of which owner on which anaconda server.
+Consider using this script with the `scripts/do-mirror.sh` script that sets up the call for you.
 ## Building the stack from scratch

 ### If you can see `anaconda.org`